Azure/Azure-Network-Security/Azure Firewall/Queries and Alerts/First time source ip to destination/README.md

-## First Time Source IP to Destination
+## First time source IP to destination

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Network-Security%2Fmaster%2FAzure%2520Firewall%2FQueries%2520and%2520Alerts%2FFirst%2520time%2520source%2520ip%2520to%2520destination%2FFirstTimeSrcIpToDst.json)

+### Scope
+This alert can indicate malicious communication (C2) from machines that never accessed the destination before.
+This alert can also be used for hunting destinations that were never accessed before in the organization, and correlating it with different alerts for higher confidence.

+### How it works
-This alert searches for the first time a source IP communicates with a destination based on a configurable learing period.
+The alert searches for the first time a source IP communicates with a destination based on a configurable learning period.

 Configurable Parameters:
-- Learning period time - learning period for threashold calculation in days.
-Default set to 7.
+- Learning period time - learning period for threshold calculation in days.
+Default is set to 7.

 ```
 let LearningPeriod = 7d;